Improve Memory, Attention, Processing and Sequencing

 Teens and adults acquire the literacy skills needed to read and comprehend challenging materials:

 Often older students get discouraged when they are asked to use intervention methods that look childish.
-The Fast ForWord LITERACY Series has age-appropriate graphics.
+The Fast ForWord ELEMENTS Series has age-appropriate graphics.

-At Neuroplan Treatment Services, we have used these programs with people who have attention deficits, learning disabilities, dyslexia, auditory processing disorders, and autism.
+At Neuroplan Treatment Services, we have used these programs to improve the language and literacy skills of people who have attention deficits, learning disabilities, dyslexia, auditory processing disorders, and autism.
 We have also been successful in using these programs for rehabilitation of aphasia and other types of acquired brain injuries.